pughlab/pipeline-suite/README.md

 module load perl

+perl pughlab_dnaseq_pipeline.pl \
+-t /path/to/dna_pipeline_config.yaml \
-perl pughlab_dnaseq_pipeline.pl -t /path/to/dna_pipeline_config.yaml -d /path/to/dna_fastq_config.yaml
+-d /path/to/dna_fastq_config.yaml \
+--preprocessing \
+--variant_calling \
+-c slurm \
+--remove \
+--dry_run
 </code></pre>

-This will generate the directory structure in the output directory (provided in /path/to/dna_pipeline_config.yaml), including a "logs/run_DNA_pipeline_TIMESTAMP/" directory containing a file "run_DNASeq_pipeline.log" which lists the individual tool commands; these can be run separately if "dry_run: Y" or in the event of a failure at any stage and you don't need to re-run the entire thing (***Note:*** doing so would not regenerate files that already exist).
+This will generate the directory structure in the output directory (provided in /path/to/dna_pipeline_config.yaml), including a "logs/run_DNA_pipeline_TIMESTAMP/" directory containing a file "run_DNASeq_pipeline.log" which lists the individual tool commands; these can be run separately if "--dry_run" is set, or in the event of a failure at any stage and you don't need to re-run the entire thing (***Note:*** doing so would not regenerate files that already exist).

 If your project is quite large (>20 samples), you may prefer to run the alignments and variant calling steps separately (ie, produce the final GATK-processed bams and remove BWA intermediates to free up space).
-To accomplish this, simply set preprocessing: Y and variant_calling: N in the dna_pipeline_config.yaml.
+To accomplish this, simply indicate --preprocessing or --variant_calling in the command.
 However, since the variant calling steps are best run as a single cohort, be sure to combine all of the gatk_bam_config.yamls prior to running variant calling:

 <pre><code>cd /path/to/output/GATK/